 “We have been through trauma but we can get together and support each other throughout the Games.
 We are using the power of sport to help us get better.”

-Anderson said of McGraths’ involvement, “We’re thrilled and proud that one of our recent gold medallists from the Rio Paralympic Games, Curtis McGrath, is an ambassador for Invictus Sydney.
-He played an incredible role within our broader Paralympic ‘Mob’, exemplified in his choice as flag bearer for the Closing Ceremony.
+On McGrath’s selection as an ambassador, Anderson said: “We’re thrilled and proud that one of our recent gold medallists from the Rio Paralympic Games, Curtis McGrath, is an ambassador for Invictus Sydney.
+He played an incredible role within our broader Paralympic Mob, exemplified in his choice as flag bearer for the Closing Ceremony.
 His determination to excel from the outset was obvious.”

 McGrath has twice competed in the Invictus Games.
-He captained the Australian team in 2014 and has won gold in rowing and four silver medals and a bronze in swimming.
+He captained the Australian team in 2014 and has won one gold, four silver, and one bronze medal.

 By APC Media